maronglamin/marketplus/docs/BUSINESS.md

-# Marketplace Application Business Documentation
+# SNAP Application Business Documentation

-## Business Overview
+## Mission Statement

-### Vision
 To create a secure, user-friendly marketplace platform that connects buyers and sellers, facilitating seamless transactions and fostering a trusted community of users.

-### Mission
-To provide a reliable platform where users can safely buy and sell products, with a focus on local commerce, user security, and transaction transparency.

 ## Market Analysis